1. Welcome to Note

 9.1 Transferring Sets using Ableton Cloud

-Use Ableton Cloud to share your Note Sets with Live or other iOS devices that also have Note installed.
+Use Ableton Cloud to share your Note Sets with Live, Move, Push or other devices that also have Note installed.

 Tap the three dots next to a Set’s play button and select Upload to Ableton Cloud to upload the Set to Cloud.